Zzocker/insuranceOnBlockchain/README.md

-# insuranceOnBlockchain
+# Insurance On Blockchain
-This project just a simple implementation of project done by @horeaporutiu You can find project at : https://github.com/Zzocker/build-blockchain-insurance-app
+This project just a simple implementation of project done by @horeaporutiu You can find project at : https://github.com/IBM/build-blockchain-insurance-app

 # What different in This Project:
 1. Runs on lattest hyperledger binaries.